Wolves sign right-back Semedo from Barcelona

 Semedo arrives at Molineux in a reported £32.2million (€35m) transfer as a replacement for Matt Doherty, who joined Tottenham last month.

-The Portugal international, who spent three years at Camp Nou after signing from Benfica, posted a message to Barca on his Instagram page before Wolves confirmed his arrival the following day.
+The Portugal international, who spent three years at Camp Nou after signing from Benfica, posted a message to Barca on his Instagram page on Tuesday before Wolves confirmed his arrival the following day.

-Muchas gracias Barcelona por darme la oportunidad de vivir el sueño de vestir esta camiseta, de jugar en camp nou, de aprender y disfrutar de los mejores del mundo.
-Gracias por hacerme crecer como jugador y como persona.
-Fueran 3 anos maravillosos que jamás olvidaré.
-Agradecer a mis compañeros, staff , afición y a todas las personas que me ayudaron desde que llegue hasta el dia de hoy.
-Os deseo la mejor suerte del mundo .
-Eternamente grato.
-Visca al Barça! 🔵🔴

 Semedo wrote: "Thank you very much Barcelona for giving me the dream of wearing this shirt.
 Thank you for making me grow as a player and as a person.